J-Charles7/HackAdemy/Vuln/CSRF/README.md

 # Exploitation samples
 ## GET scenario
 In this part, we will give a technical description of the figure used in the [Components](#components) section.
+In addition to this, the parameters of
 ## Presence detection
 Detection of CSRF flaws is made via **penetration testing** or **code analysis**.
 * **Penetration testing**